 Having mastered this difficulty, and employed a world of time about it, I bestirred myself to see, if possible, how to supply two wants.
-I had no vessels to hold anything that was liquid, except two runlets, which were almost full of rum, and some glass bottles-some of the common size, and others which were case-bottles, square, for the holding of water, spirits, &c.
-I had not so much as a pot to boil anything, except a great kettle, which I saved out of the ship, and which was too big for such as I desired it, viz. to make broth, and stew a bit of meat by itself.
-The second thing I fain would have had was a tobacco-pipe, but it was impossible to me to make one; however, I found a contrivance for that, too, at last.
-I employed myself in planting my second rows of stakes or piles, and in this wickerworking all the summer or dry season, when another business took me up more time than it could be imagined I could spare.
+I had no vessel to hold anything that was liquid, except two runlets, which were almost full of rum, and some glass bottles-some of the common size, and others, which were case-bottles, square, for the holding of waters, spirits, &c.
+I had not so much as a pot to boil anything, except a great kettle, which I saved out of the ship, and which was too big to make broth, and stew a bit of meat by itself.
+The second thing I fain would have had was a tobacco-pipe, but it was impossible to make one; however, I found a contrivance for that, too, at last.
+I employed myself in planting my second row of stakes or piles, and in this wicker-working, all the summer or dry season, when another business took me up more time than it could be imagined I could spare.

-I mentioned before that I had a great mind to see the whole island, and that I had travelled up the brook, and so on to where I built my bower, and where I had an opening quite to the sea, on the other side of the island.
-I now resolved to travel quite across to the sea-shore on that side ; so, taking my gun, a hatchet, and my dog, and a larger quantity of powder and shot than usual, with two biscuit cakes and a great bunch of raisins in my pouch for my store, I began my journey.
-When I had passed the vale where my bower stood, as above, I came within view of the sea to the west, and it being a very clear day, I fairly descried land-whether an island or a continent I could not tell; but it lay very high, extending from the W. to the W.S.W. at a very great distance; by my guess, it could not be less than fifteen or twenty leagues off.
+I mentioned before that I had a great mind to see the

+whole island, and that I had travelled up the brook, and so on to where I built my bower, and where I had an opening quite to the sea, on the other side of the island.
+I now resolved to travel quite across to the sea-shore on that side; so, taking my gun, a hatchet, and my dog, and a larger quantity of powder and shot than usual, with two biscuitcakes and a great bunch of raisins in my pouch for my store, I began my journey.
+When I had passed the vale where my bower stood, as above, I came within view of the sea to the west, and it being a very clear day, I fairly descried land, at a very great distance; by my guess, it could not be less than fifteen or twenty leagues off.